What States Are Southern? Complete Guide to Southern States in the US

 Interestingly, the classification of Missouri as a Southern state is a subject of debate.

-The United States Census Bureau, for instance, does not include Missouri in its list of Southern states.
-Yet, the Council of State Governments begs to differ, counting Missouri among the South.
+The United States Census Bureau does not include Missouri in its list of Southern states, while the Council of State Governments counts Missouri among the South.

 Federal Aviation Administration, Agricultural Research Service, and United States National Park Service Definition